 We work to protect all kinds of endangered wildlife.
 You can find the barbastelle bat, and 17 other bat species, roosting in the buildings and woodland we look after.
 We’ve reintroduced a butterfly once extinct in the UK, the Large Blue, and with the help of volunteer rangers, red squirrels are thriving in habitats like Aira Force in the Lake District.

 White icicle radishes and prickly cucumbers appear on the menu at Attingham Park’s Carriage House Café, fresh from the kitchen garden.
-It’s just one of the places where we conserve the natural and cultural heritage of our gardens and orchards, and give our visitors a taste of seasonal, sustainable food.
+It’s just one of the places where we conserve the natural and cultural heritage of our gardens and orchards to give you a taste of seasonal, sustainable food.

-10. Our most popular attraction is Finn McCool’s crossing
+10. Our most popular attraction is a Regency mansion

 518,863 people visited Attingham Park in 2020/21.
 The 18th-century estate is full of history – the mansion was built for the first Lord Berwick in 1785 and still stands today, thanks to volunteers, staff and supporters like you.
 The second most visited place in 2020/21 was Cliveden with its colourful formal gardens.